souzatharsis/souzatharsis.github.io/Talks.md

 permalink: /Talks/
 ---

+- **Unpacking DeepSeek and the Future of AI in Finance**.
+Alpha Intelligence Podcast, 2025.

+- **Generative AI, LLMs, & the Evolution of Technology Product Teams**.
+The New Barbarians Podcast, 2025.

 - **ICML 2023: LatinX in AI (LXAI) Research**.
 Panelist - Mentorship Panel.
 July, 2023.

 - **AAAI 2021: IAAI-21 AI in Practice Panel**.
 Moderator - AI Applications in Finance: Risks and Challenges in Deploying Real-World Businesses Solutions.
 Feb, 2021.